Clinch River water near Norris Tennessee

 Check TVA Norris generation, TWRA rules, weather, and safe access before fishing the tailwater.

-Start with the Norris tailwater corridor, but choose a wade or float plan only after checking generation.
+Start with the Norris tailwater area, but choose a wade or float plan only after checking generation.

 Only during safe low-water windows.
 Rising generation can make wading dangerous quickly.